 Our business and operating results are subject to many risks, uncertainties and other factors.
 If any of these risks were to occur, our business, affairs, assets, financial condition, results of operations, cash flows and prospects could be materially and adversely affected.
-Except as supplemented by the following, there have been no material changes to the risk factors set forth in Part I, Item 1A, "Risk Factors," of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020:
+Except as supplemented in Part II, Item 1A, "Risk Factors," of our Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2021, there have been no material changes to the risk factors set forth in Part I, Item 1A, "Risk Factors," of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.